ferajofficial/Task-Buddy/README.md

 # Task Buddy
 Task Buddy is a web-based application designed to help users manage their tasks efficiently.
-Whether you’re organizing your personal to-do list or collaborating with a team, Task Buddy has got you covered.
+Whether you’re organizing your personal tasks or collaborating with a team, Task Buddy has got you covered.

 ## Features